-To support research in social security in general and old-age financial protection in particular the Employees Provident Fund (EPF) of Malaysia has graciously provided an endowment fund to create the nation’s first endowed Chair in Old Age Financial Protection (OAFPC), now known as Social Wellbeing Chair (SWC), at University of Malaya.
-OAFPC has the over-riding objectives to help formulate policies to promote better social security and improve old age financial protection.
+To support research in social security in general and old-age financial protection, in particular, the Employees Provident Fund (EPF) of Malaysia has graciously provided an endowment fund to create the nation’s first endowed Chair in Old Age Financial Protection (OAFPC), now known as Social Wellbeing Chair (SWC), at Universiti Malaya.
+OAFPC has the over-riding objectives to help formulate policies to promote better social security and improve old-age financial protection.

 Social Wellbeing Chair (SWC)

-Social Wellbeing Chair (SWC) is established at the University of Malaya (“UM”) through an endowment fund from Employees Provident Fund (EPF).
+The Social Wellbeing Chair (SWC) was established at the University of Malaya (“UM”) through an endowment fund from the Employees Provident Fund (EPF).

 A Memorandum of Agreement (MOA) and a Trust Deed were signed upon the establishment of the Chair on 25 August 2008.
 In general, the main objective of the Chair is to conduct policy research regarding social security issues and pension reforms.

 The Chair was initially under the purview of the Faculty of Business and Accountancy, UM but was subsequently transferred to the Faculty of Economics and Administration, UM in 2011.